stuttgart-things/blog/DontRepeatYourselfWithGitLabPipelines.md

 # Don't repeat yourself with GitLab Pipelines

-## REUSE A (CUSTOM) PIPELINE COMPONENT

 ## TEMPLATE VS. COMPONENT

+GitLab CI/CD templates are predefined YAML files that provide reusable and shareable configurations for setting up CI/CD pipelines in GitLab.
+These templates were designed to simplify the process of defining pipelines by offering pre-configured stages, jobs, and scripts for common tasks, eliminating the need to write everything from scratch.

-CI/CD components are the next generation of CI/CD templates, enhancing pipeline creation and maintenance.
+CI/CD components are the next generation of CI/CD templates.
 CI/CD components are reusable, single-purpose building blocks that abstract away pipeline configuration units.
+With the introduction of the CI/CD Catalog, GitLab is no longer accepting contributions of new CI/CD templates to the codebase.
+Instead CI/CD components for the catalog should be created.
+This transition enhances the modularity and maintainability of shared CI/CD resources, and avoids the complexities of contributing new CI/CD templates.

 CI/CD components are similar to the other kinds of configuration added with the include keyword, but have several advantages:
 * Components can be listed in the CI/CD Catalog.